GatoGraphQL/ExtensionStarter/templates/basic/GatoGraphQLForWP/plugins/hello-dolly/README.md

-# Hello Dolly for Gato GraphQL
+# Extension Template for Gato GraphQL

-Integration of plugin Hello Dolly with Gato GraphQL
+Integration of plugin Extension Template with Gato GraphQL

 ## Install